 Issues that potentially set a precedent or have significant ramifications will be put to a vote.
 IMC co-chair(s) (as described in section 4) will initiate an IMC voting process by first asking whether there is a motion to recognize the issue as one of significant network consequence.
 With a motion and a second to this motion, a vote will be taken to pass the motion.
 More than one-third of the votes indicates that the issue is one of significant network consequence and that further discussion is required.
 On issues of significant consequence, a two-thirds vote of all of those voting is required to end discussion and move to a final vote.
 Issues will be decided by a simple majority vote.

-4. Co-chairs

-One or two people (IMC co-chair(s)) preside over meetings of the IMC and IMC Executive Committee (IM-Exec).
-Co-chairs(s) are non-voting members of the LTER Science Council in accordance with the LTER Bylaws Article IV, Section 2.5 (2017, Revision 5).
-A chair or co-chairs is/are elected by majority vote of the The term of the IMC co-chair(s) is three years.
-Should there be two co-chairs rather than a single chair, strongly that the co-chair terms should be staggered.
-Adjustment of term length may be necessary to accommodate staggered terms.
-A co-chair may serve more than one term if that member is re-elected to IM-Exec and if re-elected.
-An IMC co-chair must have served at least a partial term as a member of IM-Exec.

-Responsibilities

-Co-chair(s) generally oversee, supervise, and coordinate the governance and communication of the IMC.
-They ensure communication occurs among IMC members as well as between IMC members and other LTER boards, committees, and partners.
-Co-chair(s) will ensure communication between the IMC and the NCO, and will ensure communication between the IMC and the EDI.

-54. Executive Committee (IM-Exec)
+4. Executive Committee (IM-Exec)

 Authority: The IMC reserves ultimate authority for decisions on matters that fall within its purview and relate to responsibilities outlined below.
 To this end and without limitation of this authority, the IM-Exec has power to make day-to-day decisions and authorize actions on behalf of the IMC.
 All members of IM-Exec shall act on behalf of the LTER Network rather than their individual sites.
 They are accountable to the membership of the IMC and are expected to recuse themselves on matters where they have a conflict of interest.